ghowland/VDRPrologCPU/docs/cpu_only_spec.md

 This is a scratchpad the LLM controls.
 It persists across turns within a session but dies with the session.
 It's in the session's per-core arena, so access is local memory — no contention.

-### 3.6 Ephemeral-to-Global Promotion
+### 3.6 Session-to-Global Promotion

-When the LLM formalizes an ephemeral fact as a Prolog rule or asserts it to a global KB, the data crosses from negative to positive address space:
+When the LLM formalizes an session fact as a Prolog rule or asserts it to a global KB, the data crosses from negative to positive address space:

 ```
 // LLM discovers something worth keeping
 CMD_KB_ASSERT root.science.physics.qed.alpha_strong fact(value, 11800)
 ```

 This writes to the global store with a new global UUID.
-The ephemeral version can be retracted or left to die with the session.
-Promotion is explicit — ephemeral data never leaks to global implicitly.
+The session version can be retracted or left to die with the session.
+Promotion is explicit — session data never leaks to global implicitly.

 ---